 The Fujifilm GFX 50R is a medium format DSLR camera with a high-speed sensor that captures professional-grade 50 (51.4 effective) megapixel images.
-Its durable, light, and highly weather/dust/moisture resistant magnesium alloy construction is greatly augmented by multiple nonstandard digital connectivity and functionality features including an HDMI port, dual high-speed UHS-II card slots, and a Rangefinder-style LCD viewfinder and matched monitor that allow for more precise framing than many top models
+Its durable, light, and highly weather/dust/moisture resistant magnesium alloy construction is greatly augmented by multiple nonstandard digital connectivities and functionality features including an HDMI port, dual high-speed UHS-II card slots, and a Rangefinder-style LCD viewfinder and matched monitor that allow for more precise framing than many top models

 Its plethora of digital features presents a higher learning curve and slightly higher price point than some DSLR cameras, making it possibly a less suitable choice for professionals who only deal with shooting and not multimedia digital production.
 But its extremely high image quality, secure and durable build, and extremely modern variety of features make it a perfect choice for multimedia professionals and graphic designers who need top-shelf results in the best mirrorless camera Fujifilm offers.

 #6 Fujifilm X-A7 Camera